bsolomon1124/misc/azure/azure_notes.md

 Features for scaling Azure VMs:

 - **Availability sets**: a logical grouping of two or more VMs that help keep your application available during planned or unplanned maintenance
-- <mark>**Virtual Machine Scale Sets**: let you create and manage a group of identical, load balanced VMs, without configuring a load balancer</mark>
+- <span style="background-color: #FFFF00">**Virtual Machine Scale Sets**: let you create and manage a group of identical, load balanced VMs, without configuring a load balancer</span>
 - **Azure Batch**: scale to many VMs.
 Enables large-scale job scheduling and compute management

 ### Containers